mavlink/mavlink-devguide/en/services/parameter.md

     GCS-->>GCS: Start receive timeout (any params)
     Drone->>GCS: Send N parameters with PARAM_VALUE
-    GCS-->>GCS: Start receive timeout (after each param) Note over GCS: Timeout (drone sent all params) GCS->>Drone: Request each missing param by index (PARAM_REQUEST_READ) GCS-->>GCS: Start receive timeout
+    GCS-->>GCS: Start receive timeout (after each param) Note over GCS: Finish/timeout when no more params received
-    Drone->>GCS: Send param with PARAM_VALUE
 {% endmermaid %}

 The sequence of operations is:

 1. GCS (client) sends [PARAM_REQUEST_LIST](../messages/common.md#PARAM_REQUEST_READ) specifying a target system/component.
    - Broadcast addresses may be used.
-All targetted components should respond with parameters (or ignore the request if they have none).
+     All targeted components should respond with parameters (or ignore the request if they have none).
    - The GCS is expected to accumulate parameters from all responding systems.
-   - GCS starts a timeout timer and waits for parameters.
-     On timeout the GCS should fail gracefully (reset the state machine).
+   - The timeout/retry behaviour is GSC dependent.
-1. The targetted component(s) should respond, sending all parameters individually in [PARAM_VALUE](../messages/common.md#PARAM_VALUE) messages.
+1. The targeted component(s) should respond, sending all parameters individually in [PARAM_VALUE](../messages/common.md#PARAM_VALUE) messages.
    - Allow breaks between each message in order to avoid saturating the link.
    - Components with no parameters should ignore the request.
-1. GCS accumulates parameters for each compent in order to know which parameters have been/not been received (`PARAM_VALUE` contains total number of params and index of current param).
-1. GCS starts timeout after each `PARAM_VALUE` message in order to detect when parameters are no longer being sent.
+1. GCS starts timeout after each `PARAM_VALUE` message in order to detect when parameters are no longer being sent (that the operation has completed).

-1. After timeout (All components finished sending params) the GCS individually requests any missing parameter values.
-   - The GCS determines what parameters are missing for each component based on the `param_count` and `param_index` fields from received [PARAM_VALUE](../messages/common.md#PARAM_VALUE) messages.
-   - The messages are [requested individually](#read_single) using [PARAM_REQUEST_READ](../messages/common.md#PARAM_REQUEST_READ) and the missing `param_index`.
-   - A timeout is set on each request.
-     A GCS should fail gracefully on timeout.
+Handling of missing params is GCS-dependent.

+The GCS/API accumulates received parameters for each component and can determine if any are missing/not received (`PARAM_VALUE` contains total number of params and index of current param).
+*QGroundControl*, for example, [individually requests](#read_single) each missing parameter by index, using [PARAM_REQUEST_READ](../messages/common.md#PARAM_REQUEST_READ) as shown below:

+{% mermaid %}
+sequenceDiagram;
+    participant GCS
+    participant Drone
+    GCS->>Drone: Req. missing params by index (PARAM_REQUEST_READ) GCS-->>GCS: Start receive timeout
+    Drone->>GCS: Send param with PARAM_VALUE
+{% endmermaid %}

 ### Read Single Parameter {#read_single}